8 Different Types of Jellyfish in Texas

 They are not typically considered life-threatening but can cause much discomfort due to their intense pain and formication symptoms (paralysis).

-These symptoms only last from 30 minutes to 24 hours, depending on how badly stung someone is by these animals.
+These symptoms only last 30 minutes to 24 hours, depending on how badly stung someone is by these animals.

 4. Cabbagehead